sumanchapai/ere/README.md

 #### One off events

+To be reminded about calling mom tomorrow, run\
+`ere add +1 --title "call mom"`.

 To be reminded about poster presentation coming up on 29th october, run\
 `ere add 2025-10-29-AD --title "poster presentation"`.